twitter/ccommon/docs/modules/cc_histogram.rst

 Bucket Lookup
 ^^^^^^^^^^^^^

 Bucket lookup is the primary operation for recording a value.
+The following algorithm only applies to positive integers (i.e. zero values are not allowed).
+Support for zero value can be added by adding explicit checking of value as a first step into implementation.

 We represent the input value as a |n|-digit binary: :math:`V = (a_{n-1}a_{n-2}...a_0)_2`, looking up the right bucket |B| for |V| works as follows: